mail-in-a-box/mailinabox/README.md

 Deploying to EC2 from the command line
 --------------------------------------

+Amazon's EC2 isn't a great place to host a mail server.
+Do you still need to request permission to send email first?
+And you don't know if you'll get an IP address with a bad reputation from its previous owner.
+But it makes deployment easy, so it may at least be useful for testing.

 Sign up for Amazon Web Services.

 Create an Access Key at https://console.aws.amazon.com/iam/home?#security_credential.
 Download the key and save the information somewhere secure.